Spot Colours - A Brief Introduction

 - Pantone Fashion, Home & Interiors for product design

-How Pantone Special Colours are Printed at label.co.uk:
+How Pantone Special Colours are Simulated at label.co.uk:

 Digital printing is used at label.co.uk.
 As standard, we print in the four-colour model (CMYK), consisting of the four colours cyan, magenta, yellow and key (black).
 When printing Pantone colours, there are two possibilities: Simulating and printing with original colour.